 Custodial credit risk is the risk that in the event of a bank failure, the School District's deposits may not be returned to it.
 The School District does not have a deposit policy for custodial credit risk.
-At June 30, 2020, the School District had deposits with a carrying amount of \$7,420,192.54, and a bank balance of \$7,465,692.42.
-The bank balances insured by Federal depository insurance were \$500,000.00 and the bank balances collateralized with securities held by the pledging financial institution's trust department or agent in the School District's name were \$23,995.47.
+At June 30, 2021, the School District had deposits with a carrying amount of \$9,487,604.22, and a bank balance of \$9,573,626.50.
+The bank balances insured by Federal depository insurance were \$500,000.00 and the bank balances collateralized with securities held by the pledging financial institution's trust department or agent in the School District's name were \$76,222.60.

-At June 30, 2020, \$6,941,696.95 of the School District's bank balance was exposed to custodial credit risk.
+At June 30, 2021, \$8,997,403.90 of the School District's bank balances was exposed to custodial credit risk.
 This balance was in the State's Secure Deposit Program (SDP).

 The School District participates in the State's Secure Deposit Program (SDP), a multi-bank pledging pool.
 The SDP requires participating banks that accept public deposits in Georgia to operate under the policy and procedures of the program.
-The Georgia Office of State Treasurer (OST) sets the collateral requirement and pledging level of each covered depository.
+The Georgia Office of State Treasurer (OST) sets the collateral requirements and pledging level for each covered depository.
 There are four tiers of collateralization levels specifying percentages of eligible securities to secure covered deposits: 25%, 50%, 75%, and 110%.
-The SDP also provides for collateral levels to be increased in amount of up to 125% if economic or financial conditions warrant.
-The program lists the type of eligible criteria.
+The SDP also provides for collateral levels to be increased in the amount of up to 125% if economic or financial conditions warrants.
+The program lists the types of eligible criteria.
 The OST approves authorized custodians.

-In accordance with the SDP, if a covered depository defaults, losses to public depositors are first satisfied with any applicable insurance, followed by demands of payment under any letters of credit or sale of the covered depository's collateral.
-If necessary, any remaining losses are to be satisfied by assessments made against the other participating depositories.
+In accordance with the SDP, if a covered depository defaults, losses to public depositors are first satisfied with any applicable insurance, followed by demands of payment under any letters of credit or sale of the covered depository collateral.
+If necessary, any remaining losses are to be satisfied by assessments made against the other participating covered depositories.
 Therefore, for disclosure purposes, all deposits of the SDP are considered to be fully collateralized.